-As a natural stone countertop supplier and installer, we often get asked what the different kinds of stone countertops are, and what makes each unique.
+As a natural stone countertop supplier and installer, we often get asked what the different types of stone countertops are, and what makes each unique.
 Here is a short summary to help you choose between the three main types of stone slabs available for your kitchen or bathroom countertops.

 A quartz countertop is the most durable, and also the least expensive since it is not cut from one single stone.
 It comes in a variety of colors and has a unique pattern and shine that makes it a beautiful and practical addition to your home.